adelphi-ed-tech/au-courses/courses/school-networks.md

 GUI.
 You will also choose your topic for the first project and set up a Trello with a Board for your project and milestones for each week until it's due.

+**Week 2 Guiding Questions:**

+1. How is a command line interface different from the more familiar graphical user interface?
+2. What is gained from a CLI?
+What is lost?

 **Watch, Play, & Read:**